dilab-masters/SESE/README.md

  - Parse scene graph from simplified caption
     + To perform searches based on specified subject, predicate, and object
  - Expand the keyword if there is no matched result
-   + To improve searching performance
+   + To improve search performance

 </br>